Mrs Jackson and Mrs Dunne teach French at Hathersage St. Michael's CE (A) Primary School

 - learn about the country France and French speaking countries across the world including what it is like to live in these countries.

-Click on the website below to learn some French and play some games.
+Click on the French Fun website below to practise some French and play some games.